swuuu/vertex/README.md

 * Fix some form bugs
 * Style the input elements of the form
 * Clean/Shrink code of the form components
+* Something happens which makes the memory footprint of the tab increase.
+The increase never stops until the site crashes.
+However, most of the time, the memory footprint is constant.